Naturopathic (Natural) Medicine and Prostate Cancer

 - Eliminate food sensitivities.
 Use an elimination and challenge diet to determine food sensitivities.

-- Drink 50% of body weight in ounces of water daily (e.g., a 150 lb person would drink 75 oz of water).
+- Drink 50 percent of body weight in ounces of water daily (e.g., a 150 lb person would drink 75 oz of water).
 Drink spring or distilled water; avoid chlorine and fluoride.